 If you face sex crime charges, contact our office both for aggressive criminal defense and, if necessary, for legal representation before the SOAB.
 Your hearing before the SOAB is a crucial step—classification as a sexually violent predator will result in a mandatory life sentence.

-For more information regarding sex crimes, Megan's Law and your rights, contact our firm by calling 717-827-4074 or 866-765-0706.
+For more information regarding sex crimes, Megan's Law and your rights, contact our firm by calling 717-827-4074.
 We provide free initial consultations, are available for evening and weekend appointments and operate two offices for your convenience.

 Learn more about Megan's Law on our Criminal Law Blog.